apache/flink/docs/apis/table.md

     <tr>
       <td><strong>MinusAll</strong></td>
       <td>
         <p>Similar to a SQL EXCEPT ALL clause.
-Returns elements from the first table that do not exist in the second table without removing duplicates.
+Returns records from the left table that do not exist in the right table.
+If there are m duplicates in the left table and n duplicates in the right table this operation will return max(m-n, 0) duplicates.
 Both tables must have identical schema(field names and types).</p>
 {% highlight scala %}
 val left = ds1.toTable(tableEnv, 'a, 'b, 'c);
 val right = ds2.toTable(tableEnv, 'a, 'b, 'c);